To Keep or Not to Keep – The Commandments of Yahweh

 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.
 1 John 5:3

-David, a man after God’s own heart (1 Samuel 13:14), loved Yahweh’s Torah and called it perfect, a delight and wonderful.
+David, a man after God’s own heart (1 Samuel 13:14), loved Yahweh’s Torah (instructions) and called them perfect, a delight and wonderful.
 The very first book of Psalms starts out with a passage we often memorize, “Blessed is the man whose delight is in the law of the LORD.”
 Psalms 119 is just one of David’s writings that praises and glorifies the law of Yahweh.
 If you want to know what a man after God’s own heart looks like, read Psalms 119.
 Are we men and women after God’s own heart?
 Is the law a delight to us as it was to David?
 Do we meditate on it or do we despise it and think it’s been done away with?

 Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the LORD, and on His law he meditates day and night.
 Psalms 1:1-2